AndreCalderonB/Nominus_Assignment/README.md

 # Features:
 - You can set other excercises on the **<Story />** component, **line 55**, by changing the "solution" prop.
 - Solutions are automatically separated and scrambled.
+- Answers are colored green if correct, and red if incorrect.

 # Libraries Used:
 - Bootstrap CSS.